scoconno/scoconno.github.io/Teaching/Examined/index.md

 **Extra Resources while I am away on Monday**

 This week we are considering the view that what it is to have a mind is to be able to perform sufficiently complex computations.
 On this view, minds are merely very complex computers.
 I include extra readings and videos, but I don't expect you to go through  it all.
 If you were to read one thing, please read the first article by Turing (as well as the textbook).
-You might then watch the first two very short videos.
+You might then watch the first four very short videos.
 Please also try holding a 5 minute conversation with this [program](http://www.cleverbot.com).

 *Reading*